nathanaelseen/nathanaelseen.github.io/_pages/computability/the_halting_problem.md

 unreachable statements, bugs, and infinite loops, they are just but a weak attempt in solving the halting problem.

-Here's when a computer scientist need to manually performs algorithm analysis to formally proof that an algorithm actually terminates.
-Hence, we note that the burden is on the computer scientist to inspect and analyse the code (however long and complicated it might be).
+Here's when a computer scientist need to manually performs algorithm analysis, to formally proof that an algorithm actually terminates.
+Hence, we note that the burden lies on the computer scientist to inspect and analyse the code (however long and complicated it might be).

 Also, we note that we cannot employ the assistance of a computer, as the Halting Problem tells us so!

-The halting problem, and other non-computable problems reducible to the Halting Problem impedes the advancement of computer science.
+The Halting Problem, and other non-computable problems reducible to the Halting Problem impedes the advancement of computer science.

-For example, in research, the Halting Problem could either lengthen the duration of a research (due to manual work/verification which cannot be automated), or perhaps render the whole researched problem non-computable too.
+For example, in research, the Halting Problem could either lengthen the duration of a research (due to manual work/verification which cannot be automated), or perhaps render the whole researched problem non-computable too!

 _References_